Europe has close to 100. The United States, over 300. Africa, nearly 2000.

 This is an Eastern Slavic language with a close relation to Russian and Ukrainian.
 To some extent the languages are mutually intelligible.
 Still in the millions, there’s a fair amount of speakers in the world.
 However, 3 million is less than half of the population of London, so the language is really spoken on quite a small scale.

 Russian colonization is the main cause.
 Many Belarusians speak fluent Russian, although the reverse isn’t true.
 In fact, Russian is so common in Belarus that an overwhelming majority of Belarusians choose to speak Russian in their day-to-day lives as opposed to Belarusian.
+(Russian is one of the langauge FluentU offers!)

 The language itself has got 6 vowels, up to 48 consonants and up to 54 phonemes (English has 44).
 It’s written in the Cyrillic alphabet (also used by other Slavic languages such as Russian and Serbian), but it’s also been written with Latin, Arabic and Hebrew script.
 There are also two main dialects which can be found in the northeast and the southwest.
 Until the early 1900s, there was really no standardized grammar.
 Then, finally, amidst of some political unrest, Cyrillic became the only alphabet used for official writing.